alongre/metadata_extension/store-assets/description.md

 ### 🎮 How to Use:

 1. Install the extension
+2. Configure URL patterns in Settings to target your specific endpoints
-2. Navigate to any website using `/rest/reports-metadata` endpoints
+3. Navigate to any website using your configured endpoints
-3. Open the extension popup to see captured requests
+4. Open the extension popup to see captured requests
-4. Click any request to view and edit its JSON response
+5. Click any request to view and edit its JSON response
-5. Save overrides to test different scenarios
+6. Save overrides to test different scenarios
-6. Reset when you're done testing
+7. Reset when you're done testing

 Transform your API development workflow with Metadata Wizard today!

 ---

-**Developer Note**: This extension specifically targets `/rest/reports-metadata` endpoints and requires appropriate permissions to intercept network requests.
+**Developer Note**: This extension targets configurable API endpoints (default includes `/rest/reports-metadata`) and requires appropriate permissions to intercept network requests.
 Perfect for development and testing environments.